Get ready to savor this Cast Iron Salmon with Burst Tomatoes and Green Beans, a nutrient-packed keto and low-carb dinner that's simply irresistible!

-- Heat the butter over high heat in a large cast iron skillet.
+- Heat the ghee over high heat in a large cast iron skillet.
 Season salmon with listed spices then place the salmon in the pan skin side down.
 Cook 5 minutes.

 - Add in the green beans and tomatoes around the salmon then transfer to the oven for 5-12 minutes depending on the level of doneness you’d like your salmon to be.